 Reimagining peace and transition processes amid changing conflict landscapes

-We also work in a number of countries for ‘praxis’ (practice-based) comparative research, where research is focused on active peace and transition support to in-time issues.
+We also work in a number of countries for practice-based comparative research, focusing on active peace and transition support to in-time issues.
 These include Afghanistan, Ethiopia/Ogaden, Myanmar, and Ukraine.

 The geopolitical dimensions of our work inform better understanding of how non-ODA states such as Russia, China, United Arab Emirates, and Qatar, and a range of regional organisations intervene in peace and transition processes, and with what goals.